underdogio-archive/pup-legacy/CONTRIBUTING.md

 After adding a new icon, run `npm run icons` in order to re-compile the icon font to the `/fonts` directory.

+## Documentation

+Whenever a change is made to source code, it is important that the documentation is updated as well.
+This will help to ensure that both designers and developers are on the same page.